keshavblack123/Datascience-UT/README.md

 For DPV:
 Assignment 2 can be found in DPV/ Assignment 2.ipynb
 Assignment 3 can be found in DPV/ SuperSales/ Assignment 3.ipynb
+The project code can be found in DS Project/ DS Project.ipynb